You Wanna Party?

 “C’mon,” said Mark.
 He waved his hand and started walking away.
 “Let’s go.
 I’ll get you a cab.”

 Suddenly Betti stood straight up, and lifted her flap-over bag up off of the floor.
 By the leverage of her body, you could tell there was some weight to it.
-Quite a bit, it seemed.
+Quite a bit.

 She swung the flap open, turned it upside-down, then shook it.
 When everyone saw what came out, we all realized the true source of the awful smell: